naithanianshul/Single-Core-5-stage-MIPS-pipeline-RTL/README.md

 | J    | j                     |

 This project also implements Data Forwarding to avoid pipeline stalls due to Read-After-Write (RAW) hazards

-The Core CPU module assumes that the Instruction Memory and Data Memory are both Byte addressable and Reads/Writes can be performed in a single cycle